-Join AEM Online for a mini-course with Annette Bauer on Early Notation for Beginners!
+Join AEM Online for continuing sessions with Annette Bauer on Early Notation!

-There is no time like the present to dip your toes (and fingers) into the wonderful world of original notation, specifically mensural notation, the system primarily used during the 14th-16th centuries.
+Come spend some time with us in the wonderful world of original notation, specifically mensural notation, the system primarily used during the 14th-16th centuries.
 Being able to read from the original greatly enhances our understanding of how the music we love works and can give new insights for our performance practice.
 One might compare this process to how reading a work of literature in its original language reveals a world of nuances hidden in even the best of translations.

-Sign up for this introductory early notation class of four weekly sessions starting January 20!
+Sign up for this continuing early notation class of four weekly sessions starting February 24!

 top right: Machaut 14th century